Accounting Standards Board (Canada): Accounting Standards Oversight Council (AcSOC)

 AcSOC serves the public interest by playing a key role in Canadian financial reporting by overseeing and evaluating the performance of, and providing input into, the activities of Canada's accounting standard-setting boards – the AcSB and PSAB.

 Responsibilities

 See AcSOC's Terms of Reference.

-Note: AcSOC is empowered by its terms of reference to take necessary, reasonable actions to carry out its responsibilities.

 Membership

 AcSOC comprises between 20 and 25 voting members, including five non-voting members.
 View current AcSOC members.

 The AcSOC membership consists of senior members from, amongst others, the following: